silverstripe/silverstripe-userhelp-content/docs/en/for-website-administrators/setting-up-advancedworkflow.md

 Enter:
 **Title**
 The title for your workflow

 **Description**
 A summary of the workflow

-**Reminder Email**
-Duration in # of Days where an automated email is forwarded to a defined user group when a workflow action is required **Choose from Template (optional)**
+**Choose from Template (optional)**
 SilverStripe 3 Workflow allows SilverStripe developers to create templates for workflows, this is where these templates can be selected.